Health-Informatics-UoN/carrot-docs/docs/CoConnectTools/FAQ.md

 ## How can I install the software offline (no internet connection)?

-1. You need to download the source code and its dependencies, somewhere which has a stable internet connection.
+You need to download the source code and its dependencies, somewhere which has a stable internet connection.

+### Download wheel files

-2. Make a new directory
+* Make a new directory

-3. Next execute the command `python3 -m pip download co-connect-tools`:
+* Next execute the command `python3 -m pip download co-connect-tools`:
 ```
 $ python3 -m pip download co-connect-tools
 Collecting co-connect-tools